Bridging Loans Pros & Cons – Full guide on the advantages and disadvantages of bridging loans

 Open Bridging Loans – Pros And Cons

-Also known as open bridging loans, these are short term financial instruments that do not depend on a final exit strategy.
-Also, there is no fixed termination date for the said strategy.
+Known as open bridging loans, these are short term financial instruments that do not depend on a final exit strategy.
+Also, there is no fixed termination date for this strategy.

-Open bridging is normally considered when the borrower intends to use the proceeds from the sale of one’s property to pay for the loan, but the aforementioned property is not yet on the market.
+Open bridging is normally considered when the borrower intends to use the proceeds from the sale of their property to pay for the loan, but their existing property is not yet on the market.

 This type of bridging loan tends to be risky.
-An open bridging loan offers no guarantee of receiving an offer, let alone a specific date when an offer is expected to be made or even how much such an offer would be valued.
+An open bridging loan offers no guarantee of receiving an offer, let alone a specific date when an offer is expected to be made or even how much the offer would be.

-For this reason, most lenders baulk at loaning out open-ended bridge finance as they need to know exactly when they will receive repayment fees for the loan.
-In which case, they may opt to charge considerably high-interest rates to that availing of such loans.
+For this reason, most lenders baulk at extending open-ended bridge finance as they need to know exactly when they will receive repayment fees for the loan.
+In which case, they may opt to charge considerably higher interest rates.